 Step 2.
 Find a Nano exchange

-The next step to securing NANO funds is to find an exchange.
-There are plenty to choose from, so to narrow your search and save you some time, we’ve picked out a couple of our favourite places to buy NANO:
+The next step to securing NANO funds is to find an exchange to buy Nano.
+There are plenty to choose from, so to narrow your search and save you some time, we’ve picked out a couple of our favourite places to buy NANO coins:

 - KuCoin: KuCoin has five-million worldwide users and is one of the more advanced trading platforms out there, but don’t let that put you off if you’re new to the game as it’s simple to use, safe and can be accessed via a desktop computer or via Android and iOS phones.